🌐 HomeStoriesthe KANational Team CompetitionsFWC 2026 Club Strength Index: Which National Teams Have the Strongest Club Base?

 At the top of the CSI are teams such as France, Spain, England, Germany and Portugal.
 Their squads are strongly connected with elite-level club football and contain players from clubs with very high KA ratings.
 These teams combine individual quality, squad depth and a strong club-football background.

-The clearest negative examples are Uruguay and Turkey.
-Both have a strong club profile, with a CSI rating above the 100-point benchmark, but this has not been reflected in their tournament performance so far.
+The most clearest negative examples are Uruguay and Turkey.
+Both have a strong club profile, with a CSI rating above the 100-point benchmark, but this has not been reflected in their tournament performance.

 This contrast is precisely what makes the CSI useful.
 It does not replace the tournament table and it does not mechanically predict match results.
 Instead, it provides a complementary analytical layer.
 It helps identify which national teams are overperforming or underperforming relative to the club strength of their squads.